malikoyv/RealEstate-WebScraper/README.md

    - Iterates through listing pages, collecting apartment links.
    - For each apartment link, fetches detailed information and stores it in MongoDB.

+6. **Data Processing and Visualization**:
+   - Loads data from MongoDB into a pandas DataFrame.
+   - Creates a new column for price per square foot.
+   - Groups data by location and calculates the average price per square foot.
+   - Defines thresholds to categorize listings into 'Cheap', 'Moderate', and 'Expensive'.
+   - Performs a bulk update in MongoDB to include the category field.
+   - Plots a bar chart for the top 5 most expensive locations and saves it as an image file.

 #### How to Run the Script

 1. **Install Required Libraries**: